RatulSaha/presento/README.md

 * High contrast of black-white is not advisable for presenting with high quality projectors.
 Comment out the following in config/presento-config.tex if you are unsure about the quality of the projector and/or the text looks pale.
 `\setbeamercolor{background canvas}{bg=colorlgray}`
 `\setbeamercolor{normal text}{fg=colorhgray}`

-## Concluding remarks

-The typography and design principles have been largly influenced by notable designers around the world.
-Sincere thanks goes to [Prof. Dr.-Ing.
-André Miede](http://www.miede.de/) (developer of [Classicthesis](https://code.google.com/p/classicthesis/)), Robert Bringhurst (author of 'The Elements of Typographic Style'), Richard Rutter (creator of The Elements of Typographic Style Applied to the Web), Tim Brown (developer of [Modular Scale](http://modularscale.com)), designers at [Google](https://google.com/design) among others.

-This work is not licensed.
-Feel free to use, modify, redistribute.
-Comments and suggestions are welcome!